How to use LinkedIn for YOUR career

 How to build your personal brand on LinkedIn

-If you’re job-seeking or want to get headhunted LinkedIn is the go-to site.
+LinkedIn is the go-to site if you’re job-seeking or want to get headhunted.
 But simply having a profile isn’t enough.

 LinkedIn micro-tips for your career